 This would also be an appropriate time to ask your loved one if they have a last will and testament, as well as their lawyer’s contact information.
 In case they don’t have a will in place but are still of reasonable health, consider contacting the professional and reliable Empower Law Group that will ensure your loved one’s last wishes are protected and met after their passing.

-Talk to Close Friends and Family Members
+Talk to Close Friends and Family Members About Loss

 It might also be wise to contact any family members or close friends that might wish to see your loved one in a good time, in order to allow them to spend some time with your loved one and say their goodbyes.
 If any relatives live further away, consider contacting them often to keep them posted about your loved one’s health condition.

-Seek Support for Your Grief
+Seek Support for the Loss of Your Loved One

 As you slowly come to terms with reality, you might need emotional support as well.
 Feeling sadness, loneliness, emptiness, or even anger are all quite common reactions when losing someone you deeply care about.
 However, these emotions need to be felt and dealt with, to avoid getting overly consumed by grief.